stevedatadog/katacoda-scenarios/datadog-201/3-automation/1-meet-api.md

 The environment for this lab is `dd201`.

 ### Is redis running?
+Suppose that it's important for your team to know when a new `redis-session-cache` comes online.
 There are many ways you could answer this question if a Datadog Agent knows about the service.
 For example, you could look at the Redis - Overview dashboard, search for its tags in recent logs, or look for its container in the Docker Overview dashboard.
 If you have access to the host it's running on, there are many more ways to find out.

 One way to find out from the comfort of the command line is to use cURL to query the Datadog API.
 Start by looking at the [API Reference](https://docs.datadoghq.com/api/latest/) for an endpoint that might answer that question.

-The Logs endpoint might be a candidate, assuming the service is logging.
+The Logs endpoint is a candidate, assuming the service is logging.
 A better assumption is that the service will send metrics to Datadog through the Datadog Agent.
-Looking at the metrics endpoint, [Query timeseries points](https://docs.datadoghq.com/api/latest/metrics/#query-timeseries-points) looks good.
+Looking at the Metrics endpoints, [Query timeseries points](https://docs.datadoghq.com/api/latest/metrics/#query-timeseries-points) looks good.
 It will return an array of metric data points according to the query you specify.

 ### Building an API URL
 The documentation tells you the HTTP Method, the URL, and the required query string parameters.
 The URL with placeholders will be: